kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 ## Plot the Euler angles

-Now that we calculated the angles, we create a last TimeSeries that represents the meaning of these angles.
+Now that we have calculated the angles, we create a last TimeSeries that represents the meaning of these angles.

 ```{code-cell} ipython3
 :tags: [remove-input]